jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 ## Timelapse <a id="part-4"></a>

-Because it's always fun to visualize, here is a quick timelapse of how things changed over time.
+Because it's always fun to visualize, here is a quick timelapse to show how things changed over time.

 ### Render basic stuff to be more familiar with raymarching
 <img class="center" src="/res/js1k_2015/1_ray_march.png">